angelwingscomms/q/files/final_prompt.md

 set 10 questions by writing a short story full of wrongly spelled words and offering the class correct options in parenthesis to select from

 # short answer sections questions
-present a short dreamy poem and ask 5 simple literary questions on the poem.
+present a short poem and ask 5 simple literary questions on the poem, like rhyming, 'provide similar words', 'provide a title', and 2 comprehension questions.

 ```plaintext
 now consider these questions: